ChrisZ-IT/Satisfactory-Server-k8s-deployment/README.md

 # Satisfactory game server
-This project formed while I study for the CKA.
+This project was formed while I study for the CKA.
+My goal was to not use Ai at all but only the [k8s docs](https://kubernetes.io/docs/home/) and the [Satisfactory wiki](https://satisfactory.wiki.gg/wiki/Dedicated_servers) when writing all this code.
 I hope to add to this as time allows.

-My goal was to not use Ai at all but only to use [k8s docs](https://kubernetes.io/docs/home/) and the [Satisfactory wiki](https://satisfactory.wiki.gg/wiki/Dedicated_servers) when writing all this code.
+Satifactory needs a cpu with good single core performance: [Requirements](https://satisfactory.wiki.gg/wiki/Dedicated_servers#Requirements).
+I have set resource limits/requests to met these requirements and have not seen any performance issues in the 90+ hours of play with 3 other people.
+For context my VMhost's CPU is a Ryzen 3900x with 64GB of ram.

 That said.
-This is how to deploy a base Satisfactory game server into a kubernetes cluster.
+This is how I deployed a base Satisfactory game server into my kubernetes cluster.

+## How I setup my cluster ##
 My current cluster is a 3 node k8s cluster that was deployed via kubeadm, but should work in any type of cluster as long as you have enough resources on your worker nodes.

-## How I setup my cluster ##
   1. I deployed 1 control node and 3 worker nodes(all Ubuntu Server 24.04) as VMs in proxmox and my synology NAS.
 I put my control node and 1 working node on my synology for lighter workloads (2 vCPU, 4 GB ram) and the other 2 nodes in proxmox (4 vCPU 12 GB ram).
 I used my [ansible playbook](https://github.com/ChrisZ-IT/initial_k8s_node_prep) to prep each node.
 Then used kubeadm init per k8s docs to setup my cluster.

   2. Installed Calico as my K8s CNI